4 Ingredient Donut Recipe

 Instructions

-- Gather the dough into a ball, cover with a clean kitchen towel, and place it in a warm spot for 45 minutes to 1 hour until it doubles in size.
+- Let the Dough RiseCover the dough with a clean kitchen towel, and place it in a warm spot for 45 minutes to 1 hour until it doubles in size.
 If it's cold, you can create a warm microclimate using a bowl of warm water under the dough bowl—just be sure it's warm, not hot.

 Why You’ll Love This Easy 4 Ingredient Donut Recipe: